 is determined without any deductions, even if the applicant is the main

 source of support for the husband and wife.
 If the

-from her husband’s income to bring her income up to this minimum
+to an allowance from her husband’s income to bring her income up

 the cost of the community spouse’s housing.

 Once an applicant is approved for Medicaid, all his income is paid to

 the nursing home, less a deduction for his Medicare/health insurance premiums